Late Boneset, Late Thoroughwort

 The genus, Eupatorium L., was named and described as such by Carl von Linnaeus in the second edition of the first volume of Species Plantarum in 1753

 The distribution map above of Eupatorium serotinum is from Plants of the World Online.
 Areas in green are where it is native and purple where it has been introduced.
 The map on the USDA Plants Database for North America is similar.
-The species could have a wider range than what the maps show.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 I took the photos of the Eupatorium serotinum in the pasture next to my backyard.
 Of course, there are several small colonies here and there but this one was quite handy.
 I have identified three species of Eupatorium here on the farm and E. serotinum and E. altissimum were somewhat difficult to tell apart.
 Eupatorium perfoliatum is easy to tell because of its leaves.

 I apologize for not writing descriptions at the moment.
 I am busy updating plant pages and writing new pages for wildflowers I identified over the summer (plus adding more photos to previously published pages).
 Writing descriptions in my own words can be a lengthy process, so I decided to just make new pages and come back later and write the descriptions.
 This is a winter project but sometimes I get behind and it takes longer.
 I need to continually update because plant names change, the number of species and genera fluctuates, and I want to be as accurate as I can.
 There are several very good websites below that can help with a positive ID.
 We are all a work in progress.